Rates in 2019

 View the consumer rates for 2019.
 You can also find the rates in the NS App.

-As of 1 January 2019, the rates for various train tickets and season tickets will change to reflect the expected rate of inflation and the increase of the low VAT rate from 6% to 9%.
+The prices for a number of train tickets and season tickets will increase on 1 January 2019 to reflect the expected rate of inflation and the increase in the low VAT rate from 6% to 9%.

 The most important changes

-- The prices for 2nd-class one-way and return tickets using the OV-chipkaart, the NS-Business Card, single-use chipkaart, or e-ticket will increase by an average of 1.8%, plus the 3% increase in the low VAT rate for these tickets.
-The prices for 1st-class one-way and return tickets will only increase by the amount of the VAT increase.
+- One-way and return second-class tickets using the OV-chipkaart, the NS-Business Card, single-use chipkaart, or e-ticket will increase by an average of 1.8%, plus higher VAT rate.
+The price increase for first-class and return tickets will only include the higher VAT rate.

-If you already have an NS season ticket, then the price increase will only go into effect when you renew the season ticket.
+If you already have an NS season ticket, then the price increase will go into effect when you renew your season ticket.

-- The rates for many season tickets will increase.
+- The prices for many season tickets will increase.

-- The Voordeeluren season ticket will cost € 67, and travellers who check in before 06:30 will receive a 40% discount.
+- The price of a Voordeeluren season ticket will increase to € 67, and travellers who check in before 06:30 will also receive a 40% discount.

 What are the consequences of the higher VAT rate?